El Terrible Toreador

-El Terrible Toreador is a 1929 animated cartoon produced by Walt Disney Studios in the Silly Symphonies series.
+El Terrible Toreador is a 1929 animated short film produced by Walt Disney Studios in the Silly Symphonies series.
+The short's copyright was renewed in 1957, so it entered the US public domain on January 1, 2025.

 Plot

 The film opens somewhere in Spain.
 A lady is carrying a mug of beer above her head, walking rhythmically to the music of "Carmen".
 She walks over to a man in a white suit.
 The man gives her a coin, and she modestly puts it in her shirt.
 Then the lady does a quick dance in front of the man in the suit.
 The man tips her, and the money falls into a container on the floor.
 The lady just ignores him.
 Outside the building, a toreador is standing.
 When he sees the lady, with the man in the suit, he is fuming mad.
-So, the man in the suit grabs the lady, and soon the two fight over her.
+The man in the suit grabs the lady, and soon the two fight over her.
 This ends with the lady walking away.
 Then another scene opens with a bullfighting ring and the bull (strangely reminiscent of Clarabelle Cow) and the toreador walk into there.
 Followed by a few gags and music performances, the toreador finishes up the scene by pulling out the bull's insides.